shuailab/personal/book.md

 title: DATA ANALYTICS
 ---

-  *This book aims to train a diverse workforce whose members all understand data science and AI tools, and can communicate about it, and can participate in the development of AI tools in various ways*
+  *This book joins the emerging efforts to train a diverse workforce whose members all understand data science and AI tools, and can communicate about it and participate in the development of AI tools in various ways.*

 <br><br>